 Peony Mandarin's Coat

-Peony Mandarin's Coat (Paeonia Mandarin's Coat) is a Very Early Lactiflora, Japanese pink, deep rose pink, stamenoids are red with golden yellow topping, good substance, strong stems, small medium green crinkled leaves, Introduced by Allan Rogers, (Walter Marx 1978).
+Peony Mandarin's Coat is a Very Early Japanese pink Peony Herbaceous Lactiflora, deep rose pink, stamenoids are red with golden yellow topping, good substance, strong stems, small medium green crinkled leaves, average height 18 inch / 46 cm, Introduced by Allan Rogers, (Walter Marx, 1978, USA).

 Rock Garden PeoniesPeony Mandarin's Coat belongs to the Rock Garden Peonies These rock garden peonies are the shortest varieties we grow!
 Very charming, herbaceous perennials, our rock garden peonies have foliage, texture and blossoms sized in perfect proportion to their smaller stature.
 Rock-garden varieties are named for their short heights (generally below 21") and their adaptability for today's smaller landscapes and gardens.